 Currently, the best option for purchasing silver coins is the British Britannia and the Australian Funnel Web Spider.
 Both still offer modest premiums and immediate shipment.

 One thing’s for sure -- these higher premiums and delays in sovereign coins are ramping up pressure on private mints and refiners who produce rounds and bars.
 The Sunshine Mint is quoting extraordinary delays on delivery on rounds and bars – no new orders shipped until late October!
 Premiums on Pre-1965 U.S. silver coins hit the $6 range -- 40% over spot.
-(If any customers wish to sell us their junk silver, we’re currently paying nearly $4 over spot!)
+(If any customers wish to sell us their junk silver, we’re currently paying nearly $4 over junk silver at spot!)

 At this point, acquiring 1,000-ounce silver bars is the only way to get both immediate delivery and super-low premiums in silver.
 Larger investors should call a Money Metals Specialist at 1-800-800-1865 to discuss options.
 1,000-ounce bars are particularly attractive if you also choose to store the bars at Money Metals Depository rather than have them sent to you directly.

 Inventories of gold coins and bars remain in better shape.
 Gold American Eagles, Maple Leafs, and other sovereign coins are available and shipping promptly.
 One-ounce gold bars carry a one-week delay.
 Despite rising demand, premiums are stable – at least for now.
 Reduced availability and higher premiums in silver are incentivizing buyers to switch to gold.